Planning an activity, fundraiser, meeting, or travel for your organization? Your first step is to register your event in Engage.

 - With basic expenses (supplies, food, decorations, etc.) – minimum of 2 weeks before purchases are needed

 - With a contract (speaker, rental, venue, etc.) – minimum of 6 weeks before purchases are needed

 View the Event Planning Timeline page for a full list of event types and recommended registration submission dates.

 Check out this helpful article for instructions on how to create a new event for your organization.

 You’ll hear back from us within 2 business days of submitting your request to help you with the next steps and/or to confirm your event.
 If you don’t have permission to create an event for your organization check out the “Who can submit an event registration” section below.

 Who can submit an Event Registration?

-All student organization presidents have access to events in their portal.
+All student organization primary contacts and presidents have access to create events in their portal.
 Depending on your position permissions, others may have access.